Skip to main content

 Use these helpful tips for selecting your Droplet options:

-• When starting out Access Server, you can start with a Basic CPU.
-If you notice slow performance of data traveling through the VPN tunnel, we recommend choosing a CPU-optimized droplet.
-Decrypting and encrypting data are CPU intensive.
+• When starting an Access Server, you can start with a Basic CPU.
+If you notice slow data performance traveling through the VPN tunnel, we recommend choosing a CPU-optimized droplet.
+Decrypting and encrypting data are CPU-intensive.

 • Access Server requires very little storage for logs.
 Even 25 GB should be enough.